Configuration reference

 HTTP mode

-The following environment variables are used for configuration:
+The following environment variables and equivalent command-line flags are general configuration options:

 NEO4J_URI